Carlos94-wq/Payments/README.md

 [Records.txt](https://github.com/Carlos94-wq/Payments/files/10529278/Records.txt)

-# Switch the connection strings in appSettings file
+# Changing the connection string in the appSettings file to the one specified by your server
 ## Current string
  ![image](https://user-images.githubusercontent.com/52724854/215151809-1a39cae3-6737-4089-bad2-af1e1436b9ab.png)